-While the previous section explained how to create and use libraries, it omitted one important detail.
-Libraries can be either static, which means they are included in executable files which use them, or shared (a.k.a. dynamic), which are only referred to from executables, and must be available at run time.
-Boost.Build can work with both types.
-By default, all libraries are shared.
-This is much more efficient in build time and space.
-But the need to install all libraries to some location is not always convenient, especially for debug builds.
-Also, if the installed shared library changes, all application which use it might start to behave differently.
+Libraries can be either static, which means they are included in executable files that use them, or shared (a.k.a. dynamic), which are only referred to from executables, and must be available at run time.
+Boost.Build can create and use both kinds.